Ehlers–Danlos syndrome: Musculocontractural

+As of 2021, 48 individuals have been reported to have mcEDS-CHST14, while 8 individuals have mcEDS-DSE.

-Myopathic EDS (mEDS)
+Myopathic

-Myopathic EDS (mEDS) is characterized by three major criteria: congenital muscle hypotonia and/or muscle atrophy that improves with age, proximal joint contractures of the knee, hip, and elbow, and hypermobility of distal joints (ankles, wrists, feet, and hands).
+Bethlem myopathy 2, formerly known as Myopathic EDS (mEDS), is characterized by three major criteria: congenital muscle hypotonia and/or muscle atrophy that improves with age, proximal joint contractures of the knee, hip, and elbow, and hypermobility of distal joints (ankles, wrists, feet, and hands).
 Four minor criteria may also contribute to a diagnosis of mEDS.
 This disorder can be inherited through either an autosomal dominant or an autosomal recessive pattern.
 Molecular testing must be completed to verify that mutations in the COL12A1 gene are present; if not, other collagen-type myopathies should be considered.

-Periodontal EDS (pEDS)
+Periodontal

 Periodontal EDS (pEDS) is an autosomal-dominant disorder characterized by four major criteria of severe and intractable periodontitis of early-onset (childhood or adolescence), lack of attached gingiva, pretibial plaques, and family history of a first-degree relative who meets clinical criteria.
 Eight minor criteria may also contribute to the diagnosis of pEDS.
 Molecular testing may reveal mutations in C1R or C1S genes affecting the C1r protein.